Cosmian/cloudproof_python/README.md

 ## Demo

-An interactive cli demo combining policy based encryption with searchable keywords.
+An interactive CLI demo combining policy-based encryption with searchable keywords.

 Users from `./examples/cli_demo/data.json` are encrypted using CoverCrypt and indexed via Findex.